Suplic0z/-ShinigamiSkip-/README.md

 P.s.
 We only have one bug: the skip only works at the beginning of an episode; it doesn't work properly on episodes with the beginning of other minutes.
 We're working on this update and are having some conflicts.
 Do you want to help me improve this code?
-And participate as a beta tester for my next projects?
+And participate as a "Beta" tester for my next projects?
 Leave a star ⭐ and message me so we can discuss it.
 ---

 > 📝 **Note**: Currently works flawlessly with **AnimeWorld**.
 Support for **AnimeUnity** is in testing, but issues may occur.
 The script is public – feel free to contribute and improve it!